Patrick learned to code and found a job he loves

-A philosophy major from Southwest Florida, Patrick had experimented with code in high school, but had never really done anything with it.
-After increasing his skill set with Treehouse, he landed a job as a full-time front-end developer and says now he can't wait to come in to work every day.
+A philosophy major from Southwest Florida, Patrick had experimented with code in high school, but had never really pursued doing anything with it.
+After increasing his skill set with Treehouse, he landed a job as a full-time front end developer and can now finally say he can't wait to go to work each day.

-Over this time going to college and working different jobs, my friends and family asked me why I didn't get into doing SOMETHING on computers, and, truthfully, I don't know why I never did.
+During college and working different jobs, my friends and family asked me why I didn't get into doing something on computers, and, truthfully, I don't know why I never did.
 But, one day I was talking about a great Web App that I wanted to create, and I talked to one of my old high school friends who does QA at a software firm in NYC.
 He told me that to hire some skilled guys to help code it, and pay them, myself, and get equipment, the whole project, for only one year, would cost around a quarter of a million dollars.
 Which I don't have, by the way.
-He suggested that I learn to do it myself because it wasn't that hard to learn, and it might take time but time is a resource I had a lot of.
+He suggested that I learn to do it myself because it wasn't that hard to learn, and it might take time, but time is a resource I had a lot of.

 Almost simultaneously, I was talking to my wife about what industry would be challenging and fun, and she told me to do something with computers, since I was pretty good at working with them, and I enjoyed it so much.
-I started looking into community colleges, and none of them really satisfied me, so I started looking on-line.
-That's when I found a video by Ryan about managing Treehouse, and I knew right then that Web Development and Design is where I wanted to be.
-I went to Treehouse and did the free HTML and CSS videos that were available at the time, and I was hooked.
+I started looking into community colleges, and none of them really satisfied me, so I started looking online.
+That's when I found a video of Ryan talking about managing Treehouse, and I knew right then that web development and design is where I wanted to be.
+I went to Treehouse and started with the HTML and CSS videos, and I was hooked.
 It seemed so easy to learn from Nick.
 So, I signed up, canceled my gym membership, and called it a draw.
 That was the moment I'll always remember.
 Looking at all those badges that I could achieve and all the things I could learn.
 It was really exciting.
 Kanuma Shwi!

 I understand, jobs are difficult because your boss is pushing deadlines and there may be drama in the office, but that is true of human nature anywhere you go; they are things we all have to learn to work with.
 That being said, I love my job.
 I get to go to work and design cool interfaces, build web apps, and help clients sell their books or tickets through a great personal experience.
 AND, I work with people who respect me for my skills and helpfulness.
 I can't wait to get back to work every morning.
 I'm at the bottom rung of the ladder I've been waiting my whole life to climb.